 There are two types of fears of falling: the first is the fear that you’ll get hurt when you fall, and the second is the fear that you’ll look like a loser to someone who sees you falling.
 Neither one is a big deal.

-I’ve falling down a lot in my journey to improve as a writer, and it’s your support that keeps me going.
-If you enjoyed this essay, consider joining my email list to receive more like it; I would be grateful for your feedback.
-You can unsubscribe at any time.
+I only publish half of my writing publicly.
+The rest are posted exclusively on my private email list, which you can read by subscribing here: billmei.net/email I’m falling down a lot in my journey to improve as a writer, and it’s your support that keeps me going; I would be grateful for your feedback.
+You can safely unsubscribe anytime.